Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Have more negotiating power.
 Think lower APRs, longer repayment periods on loans and better chances of approval for financial products.

-- Ask for a discount on your home loan.
-Because your good credit score indicates that you have steady finances, you may be able to negotiate a lower rate on your home loan or even avoid paying certain fees.
+- Ask for a discount on your mortgage.
+Because your good credit score indicates that you have steady finances, you may be able to negotiate a lower rate on your mortgage or even avoid paying certain fees.
 Discounts generally won’t work for a credit card or personal loan.

 - Get a higher credit limit.
 Creditors will likely lend you more money because of your proven creditworthiness.
 On the other hand, if you have a poor credit score, your credit limits will typically be low with high interest rates.